menu

 Also of interest is that Vernon has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Vernon with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.92% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Vernon is quite a bit lower than the national average among all cities of 21.84%: just 12.92% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Vernon in 2022 was $20,296, which is low income relative to California and the nation.
 This equates to an annual income of $81,184 for a family of four.
 However, Vernon contains both very wealthy and poor people as well.